 Let's start with a few common scenarios:

-• Every department has different views on what should take priority.
+- Every department has different views on what should take priority.
 The marketing department may view customer profiling for efficient targeting as critical while the sales or product teams may feel that business development and innovation on product and service features should take centre-stage.
 What should you do first if you are forced to prioritize with limited resources at your disposal?

-• The sales department, being tasked to drive sales and bring in revenue, feels that the marketing department’s focus is all about getting new leads.
+“Every department's marketing efforts and investment requests seem valid.
+What do I do first?
+Improve my product for better quality or give clarity to marketing so that we can profile our customers better?” - The sales department, being tasked to drive sales and bring in revenue, feels that the marketing department’s focus is all about getting new leads.
 The leads they capture however are just part of their key performance indicators for them, and by the time the leads are passed on the sales department, the marketing department will feel that their job is done.
 What’s even worse, is that the leads may not be sales-ready leads, which will then lead to sales making additional time and effort to confirm the sales-readiness of these leads, causing distrust and conflict between sales and marketing.

-• Over time, the sales and marketing teams have diverging views on what the company should do to improve bottomline, topline, promote itself and build itself for its next phase of development.
+“Marketing department always report leads and the cost of acquiring them, but do nothing with them after they are passed on to sales.
+In the end, the leads are not sales-ready and my time to pursue them is wasted.” - Over time, the sales and marketing teams have diverging views on what the company should do to improve bottomline, topline, promote itself and build itself for its next phase of development.
 When these views diverge way off course for either department, it will be very difficult for the management team to bring both teams back on the same aligned path.
 How can the management help close this gap and divergence?

 How do I get the sales and marketing people to talk to each other?